BalboaCapitalCorporation/ninja-forms-multi-part/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://wpninjas.com/ninja-forms/docs/)

 == Changelog ==

+= 3.0.26 (2 April 2019) =

+*Bugs:*

+* Resolved an issue that was sometimes causing an undefined index notice on activation.

+= 3.0.25 (23 January 2019) =

+*Changes:*

+* Showing or hiding a part with conditional logic will no longer automatically add a reverse statement.

+= 3.0.24 (24 August 2018) =

+*Bugs:*

+* Required field validation should no longer prevent navigation to the previous part.

+= 3.0.23 (23 May 2018) =

+*Bugs:*

+* Part duplication should no longer be available in situations where it can cause data corruption.

 = 3.0.22 (7 November 2017) =